 It refers to the ability of the person to quickly memorize the various concepts or phenomena and retaining them for a longer period of time.
 Various memory tests like asking the participants to learn nonsense syllables, and their ability to remember them could be a measure of their memory factor.
 The ability to recall the learned concepts by the students during the exams is largely dependent on this primary mental ability factor.

 v.
 The Verbal Fluency/Word Fluency Factor

-When the person is asked to rapidly speak several isolated words, sentences, or other verbal content then verbal fluency ability is involved in this task.
+When a person is asked to rapidly speak several isolated words or sentences, then verbal fluency comes into play; a person with high verbal fluency may excel in this task, while the person with low verbal fluency may have difficulty in this task.
 This factor is responsible for the communication skills of the person.
 The tests to measure this factor may involve asking participants to rapidly think of words that begin or end with a specific letter.

 vi.
 The Inductive Reasoning Factor

 This reasoning involves the ability to deduce a general principle from a specific concept.
 This ability is measured through various tests like number series, word series, and classification of words or numbers.
 The inductive reasoning tests may involve selecting an appropriate number or image according to the sequential order of the given numbers or images series.

 vii.
 Perceptual Speed Factor